suffisme/NodeRev/README.md

 # NodeRev
-# This C++ Program Basically Reverses the node by 'K'
+# This C++ Program Basically Reverses the node by 'K' using Linked List Concept

 For example :
 #